01CWA/cwaportfolio/content/blog/2021-08-10-creating-my-portfolio-site-with-blogdown-package-and-the-hugo-apéro-theme/index.md

 ---
 title: Creating my portfolio site with R package blogdown and Hugo Apéro theme
 author: Carol Addassi
+excerpt: "This is a shout-out to the wonderful R community."
 date: '2021-08-10'
 slug: []
 categories: